 A waterproof paint refers to a finish that is formulated to be resistant to water penetration and to create a protective barrier to protect surfaces underneath from water.

-Latex paint isn’t waterproof and offers minimal water resistance to surfaces.
-The paint will get washed off if exposed to constant water (or moisture).
-However, you can make it waterproof by applying a sealer over it.
+Latex paint isn’t waterproof as it doesn’t have waterproofing additives in its formula.
+The paint offers minimal water resistance and will get washed off if exposed to constant water or rainfall.

 Why isn’t Latex Paint Waterproof?

-Latex paint has a fast drying time.
-This means the paint particles don’t have enough time to harden or get compact with each other.
-This means its isn’t durable (or compact) enough to prevent water from soaking.
+Latex paint has a fast drying time so the paint particles don’t have enough time to harden or get compact with each other, so its finish isn’t durable (or compact) enough to prevent water from penetrating.

 How To Make Latex Paint Waterproof?

-To make latex paint waterproof, you must seal it with a waterproof sealant.
-The waterproof sealant will act as a “shield” for the paint and prevent water and oils from penetrating it.
+To make latex paint waterproof, seal it with a waterproof sealer.
+The waterproof sealer will produce a glossy waterproof coating over the paint and protect it from water, moisture, scratches, and other elements.

 - Wait for latex paint to dry.

 - Sand (scuff) the paint with fine-grit sandpaper (220-grit).